puviarasu92/base/README.md

 # Use case - ICA
-Spark use case - Weekly sales
+Spark use case - Weekly sales - ETL -GCP